Skip to main navigation Skip to main content

 Outside Laboratory Testing

 We use a reputable outside laboratory for standard blood and urine testing results.
 Our laboratory typically provides results within 24 hours, depending on the type of testing performed.
-We also use our outside laboratory for more in-depth testing such as skin scraping results, cultures, biopsies and other cytological results.
+We also use our outside laboratory for more in-depth testing, such as skin scraping results, cultures, biopsies, and other cytological results.

 Routine Checkup

-When you bring your pet in for an annual wellness check at Mid North Animal Hospital, we will always check teeth as part of the routine wellness exam.
-If we see cause for concern or notice the teeth need cleaning, we will recommend a full dental exam and cleaning under anesthesia.
+When you bring your pet in for an annual wellness check at Mid North Animal Hospital, we will always check their teeth as part of the routine wellness exam.
+If we see a cause for concern or notice their teeth need cleaning, we will recommend a full dental exam and cleaning under anesthesia.
 The procedure is similar to your trip to the dentist but requires anesthesia to ensure a complete professional assessment.
 A special appointment will need to be made for all dental procedures.

 Anesthesia